String.Trim Method ()

-This method does not modify the value of the current instance.
+If themethod removes any characters from the current instance, this method does not modify the value of the current instance.
 Instead, it returns a new string in which all leading and trailing white space characters found in the current instance are removed.

 The .NET Framework 3.5 SP1 and earlier versions maintain an internal list of white-space characters that this method trims.
 Starting with the .NET Framework 4, the method trims all Unicode white-space characters (that is, characters that produce a true return value when they are passed to the Char.IsWhiteSpace method).
-Because of this change, the Trim method in the .NET Framework 3.5 SP1 and earlier versions removes two characters, ZERO WIDTH SPACE (U+200B) and ZERO WIDTH NO-BREAK SPACE (U+FEFF), that the Trim method in the .NET Framework 4and later versions does not remove.
-In addition, the Trim method in the .NET Framework 3.5 SP1 and earlier versions does not trim three Unicode white-space characters: MONGOLIAN VOWEL SEPARATOR (U+180E), NARROW NO-BREAK SPACE (U+202F), and MEDIUM MATHEMATICAL SPACE (U+205F).
+Because of this change, the method in the .NET Framework 3.5 SP1 and earlier versions removes two characters, ZERO WIDTH SPACE (U+200B) and ZERO WIDTH NO-BREAK SPACE (U+FEFF), that the method in the .NET Framework 4and later versions does not remove.
+In addition, the method in the .NET Framework 3.5 SP1 and earlier versions does not trim three Unicode white-space characters: MONGOLIAN VOWEL SEPARATOR (U+180E), NARROW NO-BREAK SPACE (U+202F), and MEDIUM MATHEMATICAL SPACE (U+205F).

-Portable Class LibrarySupported in: Portable Class Library
+Portable Class Library

 Windows Phone Silverlight